Licensing Guides

 On-the-Job Experience: While on the job, you will need to have good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

-Arizona Plumber Licensing Exam Details
+Arizona Plumbing Contractor Licensing Exam Details

 Arizona Registrar of Contractors Statutes